Colorado School of Mines: Mines Museum of Earth and Science

+The Mines Museum of Earth and Science is a free museum located on the Mines campus with a collection of over 40,000 rocks, minerals, fossils, gems, and other earth-science related objects.

+The museum's collection includes the Miss Colorado crown, which has multiple hand-carved amethyst state flowers, diamond, topaz, emerald, and ruby gemstones.
+It also includes two moon rocks: One of the State of Colorado's goodwill moon rocks, collected on the Apollo 17 mission, and one collected during the Apollo 11 mission.

 Clear Creek Athletics Complex

-Clear Creek Athletics Complex hosts facilities for Mine's varsity sports teams north of campus.
+Clear Creek Athletics Complex hosts facilities for Mines' varsity sports teams north of campus.
 Facilities include the Joe Coors Jr. Softball Field, Jim Darden [Baseball] Field, Stermole Track & Field Complex, Stermole Soccer Stadium, and Alumni Field at Marv Kay Stadium.

-Marv Kay Stadium was built in 2015 on the site of the historical Campell Field.
+Marv Kay Stadium was built in 2015 on the site of the historical Campbell Field.
 Since 2015, additions have raised the capacity of the stadium, adding a permanent beer garden, standing room, and kids' zone in the west endzone.
-Marv Kay stadium also contains practice facilities for teams at the Clear Creek Athletic Complex, including an varsity weight room, sports medicine offices, hydrotherapy center, equipment rooms, event center, and an auditorium.
+Marv Kay stadium also contains practice facilities for teams at the Clear Creek Athletic Complex, including a varsity weight room, sports medicine offices, hydrotherapy center, equipment rooms, event center, and an auditorium.

 Academics

+The Colorado School of Mines offers bachelor of science, master of science, professional master, and doctoral degrees, as well as postgraduate professional certifications.
+The University is accredited by the Higher Learning Commission and the Accreditation Board for Engineering and Technology.
+All of Mines' programs are in STEM fields.
+Mines offers 20 undergraduate degree programs, 100 graduate degree programs, and 30 postgraduate certificate programs.

-Mines began the world's first graduate program in space resources in the fall semester of 2018, offering both master's and PhD degrees.
+Mines founded the world's first geophysics department in 1926 in response to the oil and mining industry's need for dedicated geophysical engineers.
+Additionally, Mines founded the world's first graduate program in space resources in the 2018 fall semester, offering both master's and PhD degrees.

+Academic Departments

+Academic programs at Mines are administered by 17 departments: